riad5089/Image_Caption_Generator/README.md

 <h2 id="deployment"> Deployment </h2>

-I made a web application using streamlit and deploy it  to [HuggingFace Spaces](https://huggingface.co/spaces/MdRiad/Image_caption_generator) and [share.streamlit.io](https://imagecaptiongenerator-cjmnhj4scsrxheqxtsmune.streamlit.app/).
-The implementation resource be found in ```app``` folder.
+I made a web application using streamlit framework.
+This web application is hosted and deployed on two platforms: [HuggingFace Spaces](https://huggingface.co/spaces/MdRiad/Image_caption_generator) and [share.streamlit.io](https://imagecaptiongenerator-cjmnhj4scsrxheqxtsmune.streamlit.app/).
+The implementation can be found in ```app``` folder.